 Treating dyspareunia is possible!

-However, we can distinguish the treatments in two different forms depending on the origin of the pain during sexual intercourse.
+However, we can distinguish treatments in two different forms depending on the origin of the pain during sexual intercourse.
 If it is psychological pain, it is commonly recommended to consult a sexologist , a physiotherapist or even a psychologist to help you better understand the origin of this pain.

 How to avoid/prevent dyspareunia?

-• consult a doctor in the event of recurring pain during sexual intercourse to determine the cause;
+• consult a doctor in case of recurring pain during sexual intercourse in order to detect the cause;

 • wear cotton underwear;